STAIRlab/sees/docs/library/1_Modeling/element/truss/1717-Truss.md

-# Truss Element
+# Truss

-<p>This command is used to construct a truss element object.
-There are
-two ways to construct a truss element object:</p>
+This command is used to construct a truss element object.
+There are two ways to construct a truss element object:

-<p>One way is to specify an area and a UniaxialMaterial identifier:</p>
+<p>One way is to specify an area and a `UniaxialMaterial` identifier:</p>

 ```tcl
 element truss $eleTag $iNode $jNode $A $matTag &lt;-rho